18 Old-Timey Words and Terms to Use On New Year's Eve

 You’ve probably heard the word spree used in reference to partying, but you’ve probably never heard of a spreeing cove, or “one who is enjoying a party or jollification,” a term that dates to 1846.

-We’re about to enter the 2020s, so why not use a term from the 1920s tonight?
 A jazzer is term for a party-goer and dates to 1922.

 8., 9., 10., 11., and 12.
 Conversation Water, Joy Water, Swell’s Lush, Sassy Suds, and Wealthy Water